Moataz35/Image-editor/README.md

 ###### Formula
  We will use a 2D vector to rotate the pixels.

+## Change brightness
+ This filter allow the user to make the image darker or lighter by 50% from the original image.

+## Croping image
+ This filter allow the user to choose a start point and the dimensions of a part he/she wants to crop from the image.

+## Add a frame
+ This allows the user to add a simple frame with different colors.

 ## Resizing image
  Resizing an image involves changing the dimensions of the image while maintaining the same image details.